______________________________________________________ActiveMSers: Staying active with multiple sclerosis

 • A letter from your doctor stating you have multiple sclerosis is a good idea.
 I read about a woman denied an extra drink on a flight because she looked drunk.
 She claimed she had MS. Now a doctor’s letter might not have helped in that particular situation because you can still be drunk and have MS, but I digress.

-• Keep with you your MS specialist’s phone number and off-hours pager number.
+• Keep with you your MS specialist’s phone number, e-mail, and off-hours pager number.
 If you are traveling out of the country, don’t forget to add on the country code when you dial.

 • Remember that there is a difference between an exacerbation and a pseudoexacerbation.
 According to the NMSS website, a true exacerbation “is a worsening of old symptoms or the appearance of new ones that last at least 24 hours.
 This is important because stress, heat, and/or fatigue (all of which easily happen while traveling) could cause a temporary symptom flare, which should clear by the next day.”